 Mama Living Abroad

 Thanksgiving is one of those holidays I didn’t celebrate growing up, but now I can’t imagine my life without them.
-So every year, I try to make new recipes for our Thanksgiving table.
+So, every year, I try to make new recipes for our Thanksgiving table.
 But, for some reason, I was too intimidated to make cranberry sauce.
 That was until I discovered how easy it is to make.
 Really easy, like embarrassingly easy.
-All you need is a bag of cranberries, sugar, orange juice, and a small saucepan.
+You only need a bag of cranberries, sugar, orange juice, and a small saucepan.
 This is the easiest and most stress-free Thanksgiving recipe ever.

 How to Make Cranberry Sauce Step by Step